(30 months to 6 years)

 Active involvement with Montessori materials makes learning mathematical concepts fun A unique feature of Montessori math materials is that they are physical representations of abstract concepts so that the child gets to experience these concepts both sensorially and intellectually.
 There is no stronger basis for a clear mathematical mind.

-Keeping with our Canadian tradition of a bilingual culture, we have a French-speaking assistant in both of our Casa classrooms.
-The assistant engages the children with vocabulary and songs so they might gain a foundation of French comprehension.
+Keeping with our Canadian tradition of a bilingual culture, we have a French teacher who spends 2 hours a day in both of our Casa classrooms.
+The teacher engages the children with vocabulary and songs so they might gain a foundation of French comprehension and appreciation.

 Children are eager to learn about the world.
 Through story telling, celebration and use of Montessori Materials the child discovers his or her relation to others in the human race.
 Beautiful globes and puzzle maps help the child gain awareness of geography and world inter-connectivity.
 Children take pride in finding their special place with in our world.